-- Review this manual. - Call or visit your modem dealer.
-They may be able to assist you. - If your dealer can't help you, contact 3Com Customer Support.
+• If your dealer can't help you, contact 3Com Customer Support.
 When you call, specify your modem serial number (found on the modem and on the outside of the box), the software being used, and, if possible, have the contents of your ATI7 screen available.

-If You Need to Return the Modem to Us
+If You Need to Return the Modem to Us for Repair

 Contact 3Com Customer Support.
-If the support representative determines that you need to return the modem, you will receive an SRO (Service Repair Order) number.
+If the support representative determines that you need to return the modem for repair, you will receive an SRO (Service Repair Order) number.
 You must have an SRO number before returning the modem to us.

 Ship the unit, postage paid, in a strong box made of corrugated cardboard with plenty of packing material.
 DO NOT send the modem back in the original box.

 Send ONLY the modem (NOT the power supply, manuals, CD-ROM, etc.).

 Include your SRO number, name, and address on the shipping label as well as inside the package.

-If possible, send the package via a courier capable of tracking the progress of the shipment.
-Ship to the following address:
+Send the package via a courier capable of tracking the progress of the shipment.

-3Com Attn: RMA SRO# 6201 W. Oakton, East Dock Morton Grove, IL 60053 analog loopback analog signals
+Ship to the following address: 3Com Attn: RMA SRO# 6201 W. Oakton, East Dock Morton Grove, IL 60053 analog loopback analog signals